-o is 16 or 17 years of age, is exempt from the compulsory attendance e requirements of the State of Kansas for the reasons s listed below: The child is regularly enrolled in an aligned by the second se ternative education program approved by the Board of Education of USD #505.
-The child is exempt pursuant to a cou rt order which is attached to this form.
-The child and (the parent or person acting as a parer #505 and have signed a disclaimer, which is part of t Signed: , School Official ,Date
+Pursuant to KSA 72-111, as amended, , a child who o is 16 or 17 years of age, is exempt from the compulsory attendance requ uirements of the State of Kansas for the reason s listed below: $\hfill\square$ The child is regularly enrolled in an alternation ive education program approved by the Board of Education of USD #505.
+The child is exempt pursuant to a court ord er which is attached to this form.
+The child and (the parent or person acting as a parer and have signed a disclaimer, which is part of t Signed: , School Official ,Date